Where are the best lawn care and landscaping employees?

 - Give employees a stake in the company's growth.

-- Recognize talent: if you see another company’s employee doing a great job, go talk to them.
-Give them your card, and tell them you think they’d make a great fit at your company (most likely your competitors are already doing this to your employees).
+- Recognize talent: if you see another company’s employee doing good work, go talk to them.
+Give them your card, and tell them you think they’d make a good fit at your company.

 - Build a healthy company culture.